Will Leitch: Other work

 During the 2007 NCAA Tournament, Leitch wrote a daily column for TimesSelect, the paid section of The New York Times.
-During the 2007 baseball playoffs, Leitch wrote a daily column for The New York Times' web site.
+During the 2007 baseball playoffs, Leitch wrote a daily column for The New York Times web site.

-Leitch was also the host of The Will Leitch Show for Sports Illustrated for two seasons.
+Leitch hosted The Will Leitch Show for Sports Illustrated for two seasons.
 Guests included Guy Pearce, Lea Thompson, Dale Earnhardt Jr., Stephanie Beatriz, Andre Holland, Heidi Gardner and Sean Astin.

 Leitch also cohosts Waitin' Since Last Saturday, a podcast about University of Georgia football.
 He also cohosts the movie review podcast Grierson & Leitch with his lifelong friend and film critic Tim Grierson.
 The duo also write features for the entertainment website Vulture.
 Leitch also cohosts the St. Louis Cardinals podcast Seeing Red with Bernie Miklasz.

-Personal life

-Leitch lives in Athens, Georgia with his wife, designer Alexa Stevenson, and their two sons, William and Wynn.